Jhgomez/sopes1/project2/README.md

 ```

 ### Following three sections are incorrect solution
-Chatgpt suggested these solutions but it didn't know they solve the problem only for pods inside the cluster, this means we create a local DNS that works well after they are up and running however our need is something different, what happens is that the component in charge to pull images to a container is "kubelet" and it doesn't use the DNS solutions we mentioned in the following two sections, but after some investigation I found out that kubelet uses the underlying OS DNS configurations, in Linux they are usually located in "/etc/resolv.conf" so we need a way to add the certificate and simulate the DNS, I will explain the solution below after the sections that were incorrect
+Chatgpt suggested these solutions but it didn't know they don't solve the problem.
+What it does is actually a DNS only for pods inside the cluster, this means we create a local DNS that works well after a pod is up and running however our need is something different, what happens is that the component in charge to pull images to a container is "kubelet" and it doesn't use the DNS solutions we mentioned in the following two sections, but after some investigation I found out that kubelet uses the underlying OS DNS configurations, in Linux they are usually located in "/etc/resolv.conf" and we can simulate a local DNS by editing file `/etc/hosts` so we need a way to add the certificate and simulate the DNS, I explained the solutions in previous sections.

 ### Simulate a DNS inside the cluster(All these options are not the right solution but they are vey educative)
 We have a problem, when we create a container, either inside a pod or deployment, and pull from Harbor it will fail as in our case we don't actually have a DNS and Kubernetes makes an https call that fails because of it, so we need to fix this by doing something similar to what we are doing in our local computer, simulate a DNS.
 In Kubernetes we have at least four options